-One of the things that takes the movie full circle is that this was more than a group of actors, three out of the seven young actors on the team in the movie are from the McFarland area—Sergio Avelar who plays Victor Puentes and Michael Aguero, cast as Damacio Diaz, are actual runners and Ramiro Rodriguez, as Danny Diaz, was a champion soccer player.
+One of the things that take the full movie circle is that this was more than a group of actors, three out of the seven young actors on the team in the movie are from the McFarland area—Sergio Avelar, who plays Victor Puentes, and Michael Aguero, cast as Damacio Diaz, are actual runners and Ramiro Rodriguez, as Danny Diaz, was a champion soccer player.

-With the legendary Kevin Costner as Jim White, one has to wonder what that experience would be like, working with such a Hollywood icon.
+With the legendary Kevin Costner as Jim White, one must wonder what that experience would be like, working with such a Hollywood icon.